 We organise our classes into mixed age groups or single cohorts, depending on cohort sizes.
 This means that most children are taught in mixed-aged classes.
-As they move through the school, each cohort is only split twice, in Year 2 and Year 5.
-For children in these year groups, we decide which pupils will go into each class based upon each child’s age, not by ability or prior attainment.
+Where cohorts are split children are allocated their class based upon age, not by ability or prior attainment.
 The only exceptions to this are for children with recognised special educational needs and for children who arrive later in the school year, if we need to balance class sizes.

 The names of the classes were chosen by the children in the School Council and reflect the five star species found on the RSPB reserve at Otmoor.
 Consisting of wet meadows and reedbeds, Otmoor is a haven in winter for thousands of birds and in spring and summer for breeding birds.